ece362-purdue/proton-labs/lab2-interrupts/README.md

 > [!WARNING]
 > Multi-core programming may not be covered in lecture.
 If there are any doubts as to how this works, ask your **lab** instructor to clarify them.

 Now for the fun part!
-We're going to split the operation of pressing a pushbutton to turn an LED on across the two selected cores on your Pico 2.
+We're going to offload the column driving function to the second core on your Proton, while having the first core keep track of whether a button was pressed or released.
 This is perhaps far too simplistic, but as computation scales, you may find it useful to dedicate one core to handling computation and the other to handling all the external stimuli/responses.

+Your Proton has a total of four cores, two ARM-based, and two RISC-V-based.
+ARM and RISC-V are examples of **instruction set architectures**, or different formats of machine code.
+That means that ARM cores can't execute RISC-V programs, and vice-versa.

+> At the time of writing (May 2025), we have not yet built in support for compiling to RISC-V in PlatformIO.
+If this is really needed, you can use the [Pico SDK](https://github.com/raspberrypi/pico-sdk) directly from Raspberry Pi.

-Your Pico 2 has a total of four cores, two ARM-based, and two RISC-V-based.
-ARM and RISC-V are examples of **instruction set architectures** which dictate how the CPU cores should process instructions.
-On the Pico 2 specifically, the ARM cores carry a lot more functionality like floating-point computations and security features at the cost of having to license the instruction set from ARM, while the RISC-V cores are free and open source (you can even see the Verilog used to make them [here](https://github.com/Wren6991/Hazard3)).
+On the Proton specifically, the ARM cores carry a lot more functionality like floating-point computations and security features at the cost of having to license the instruction set from ARM, while the RISC-V cores are free and open source (you can even see the Verilog used to make them [here](https://github.com/Wren6991/Hazard3)) and are meant more for academic experimentation.
+For the embedded labs, we'll just use the default ARM cores to simplify things.

-In this step, we'll configure a doorbell interrupt to signal the other core to toggle the onboard LED on or off.
-We'll use the left pushbutton on your breadboard to trigger the interrupt, and we'll set up the ISR to toggle the onboard LED on or off on the other core.
-Here's a diagram to help visualize this, based on one from the datasheet:
+In this step, we'll do the following on the two cores:
+- Core 0 will set up core 1, and

 ![dual-core](images/dual-core.png)